 Students in receipt of financial support from Student Finance will still be covered for their period abroad.
 In addition, students from low income households can apply for the Student Finance Travel Grant.
 Eligibility applies.

-Students studying or working in Europe as part of their degree at UEA may be eligible for an Erasmus+ grant.
+Students studying or working in Europe as part of their degree at UEA may be eligible for an Erasmus+ grant for the academic year 2021-22.

 Students should budget for the following expenses in their budget: